niuers/computer_systems/information_representation.md

 ### Single Precision vs. Double Precision
 * Single-precision floating-point format
   * s = 1, k = 8, n = 23
+  * The 24 bits (including the hidden bit) of mantissa in a 32-bit floating-point number represent approximately 7 significant decimal digits.
   * A `float` in C
 * Double-precision floating-point format
   * s = 1, k = 11, n = 52
+  * The 53 bits (including the hidden bit) of mantissa in a 64-bit floating-point number represent approximately 16 significant decimal digits.
   * A `double` in C
   * A `float` in Python
     * Almost all platforms map Python `floats` to IEEE-754 “double precision”.
 754 doubles contain 53 bits of precision  (52 explicitly stored).